 If DTC is at any time unwilling or unable to continue as a depositary and a successor depositary is not appointed by us within 90 days, or an event of default has occurred and is continuing and the trustee has received a request from DTC or any successor depositary to issue certificated securities, we will issue the notes in definitive form in exchange for the entire global security for the notes.
-In addition, we may at any time and in our sole discretion determine not to have the notes represented by a global security and, in such event, will issue the notes in definitive form in exchange for the entire global security relating to the notes.
+In addition, we may at any time and in our sole discretion determine not to have the notes represented by a global security and, in such event, will issue the notes in definitive form in exchange for the entire global security and, in such event, will issue the notes in definitive form in exchange for the entire global security relating to the notes.
 In any such instance, an owner of a beneficial interest in a global security will be entitled to physical delivery in definitive form of the notes represented by the global security equal in principal amount to the beneficial interest and to have the notes registered in its name.
 Notes so issued in definitive form will be issued as registered notes in denominations of \$1,000 and integral multiples thereof, unless otherwise specified by us.